irfanhakim-as/linux-wiki/topics/discord.md

 ### Lucky Day Issue

-This is workaround for when Discord forces an update to a new version, before it becomes available on Linux.
+This is a workaround for when Discord forces an update to a new version, before it becomes available on Linux.

 1. Update Discord's `build_info.json` file.